ahum/bindi/README.md

 binding for custom elements.

-This is an experimental library that provides data binding support for vanilla [v1 custom elements](https://developers.google.com/web/fundamentals/getting-started/primers/customelements).
+This is an experimental library that provides data binding support for vanilla [v1 custom elements][cev1]

 This means that you can write your custom elements as close to the standard, bindi just saves you some boilerplating.

+> At this time the lib is just an experiment.
+This is not for use in a real project.

 ## why?

-Because the custom element v1 spec is pretty good and the only thing that was preventing me from using without any frameworks was the lack of data binding.
+Because the [custom element v1][cev1] spec is pretty good and the only thing that was preventing me from using without any frameworks was the lack of data binding.

 So I thought 'if i could allow a way for data-binding to be defined, then convert that to logic belonging to the custom element that'd be great'.